skwp/dotfiles/README.md

  * vv and ss - vertical and horizontal split windows by double tapping
  * H,L,I,M - to move left, right, up, down between windows
  * Cmd-H and Cmd-L - left an right on tabs
- * Use Cmd-1..Cmd-0 to switch to a specific tab number (like iTerm)
+ * Use Cmd-1..Cmd-0 to switch to a specific tab number (like iTerm) - and tabs have been set up to show numbers

  Utility